rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ### BYTE

-A BYTE in Oberon is an 8 bit memory location.
-It is a sub-range of integers 0 to 255.
+A BYTE in Oberon is a subset of integers with a range of zero to 255.
+It can hold the value of a single location in memory.
 It is used in two common cases.
 First extending Oberon to the machine level[^machine-code].
-I think of a BYTE as holding a binary view of data.
-Second is providing presentation of values that or not naturally expressed as an INTEGER, REAL or CHAR.
-This would included "binary representation" of written text such as UTF-8 and EBCIDIC.
+A BYTE as holding a binary view of a memory location.
+Second is providing presentation of values that are not naturally expressed as an INTEGER, REAL or CHAR.
+This would included binary representation of character encoding such as UTF-8 and EBCDIC.
 It could also be binary presentations of other data like graphical encoding of images.
 The main thing to consider is a BYTE can only represent a value in the range of zero to 255.

 Declaring a byte variable `b` would look like